Director, Institutional Giving

 Blue Engine is more than an “equal opportunity employer.”
 We acknowledge the roles we play as educators and leaders in the systems of oppression and racism that exist in our city, our communities, and our classrooms, and strive to become an actively anti-racist organization.
 We do this first by articulating the value of diversity, inclusivity, and equity as separate yet interwoven concepts; we evaluate decisions and policies through the lens of diversity, inclusivity, and equity; we pursue opportunities for continued learning about how historic and current systems of oppression manifest in individuals and organizations; we strive to increase our collective awareness of the cultural values, biases, and differences in self and others; we utilize skills of interruption to bring to bear cultural breaches along the lines of diversity, inclusivity, and anti-racism and combine these approaches to embrace and resolve conflict while fostering growth.
 We make this commitment because we know it enables us to more meaningfully connect with each other, our students, and the communities in which we work.

-Applicants should submit a cover letter, existing writing sample and their resume via the link below.
+Applicants should submit a cover letter, existing writing sample (preferably longer form; such as a report or proposal) and their resume via the link below.